sannae/the-notebook/docs/dev/git.md

 * Repository: contained in .git/objects and in more folders
 	* It's made of immutable objects, they can be created or deleted but not changed

+There are three scopes, each one inheriting from the hierarchically superior one:
+* local (repository), stored in REPO_NAME/.git/config
+* global (user account), stored in ~/.gitconfig
+* system (git installation), stored in /PROGRA~1/git/etc/gitconfig

 ## Plumbing commands

 ### git hash-object